carnivuth/2nd_brain/pages/computer_vision/object_detection/INSTANCE_LEVEL_OBJECT_DETECTION.md

 index: 40
 ---

-# INSTANCE LEVEL OBJECT DETECTION
+# Instance level object detection

 Instance level object detection is a common problem in computer vision industrial application, it can be formulated as follows: